Understanding Ground Planes in Your Two-Layer PCB

 Mixed Signals?
 Create Sections in Your Ground Plane

-Some simple two layer boards may still require digital and analog signalling on the same board.
+Some simple 2 layer PCB ground plane designs may still need to incorporate digital and analog signalling on the same board.
 The best practice is to separate the ground plane on the back layer into a digital section and an analog section, but leave the two planes connected near the return to the power supply.
 This ensures that digital signals do not follow a return path beneath sensitive analog components.